 Marinated bok choy is a simple recipe that only requires a few ingredients.
+It’s vegan, easy to serve up and packed full of nutrients.
 Serve with a side of fried tofu or another protein of choice.

 Chop up the bok choy to your liking, add a bit of oil as well as your desired marinade or sauce, and then cook down the bok choy until al dente.

 How to Cut Bok Choy